 Analytical AI and GenAI can be trained on structured and unstructured data to perform their respective functions but with some nuance.

-Analytical AI algorithms learn from structured numerical data to perform a task.
+Analytical AI algorithms learn from primarily structured numerical data to perform a task.
 For example, given a table containing historical credit card transactions, such as customer ID, purchase date and time, transaction location code, amount spent, currency code, etc., and a label for each transaction indicating whether it is fraudulent or not (obtained from our esteemed fraud analysts), an Analytical AI algorithm can learn the necessary patterns within this data to replicate the decisions our fraud experts have made, effectively automating this task.

 Analytical AI can also learn from unstructured data.
 However, this data must be transformed into structured numerical data before training commences.
 For example, to train an Analytical AI model to distinguish between spam emails and those that are not, the email text must first be transformed into numerical structured data using approaches such as bag-of-words and n-grams.